arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Why first-party cookies and third-party cookies are treated so differently?
 * How would you manage Web Services API versioning?
 * From a Back End perspective, are there any disadvantages or drawbacks on the adopion of Single Page Applications?
+* Why do we usually put so much effort for having stateless services?
+What's so good in stateless code and why and when statefullness is bad?
+* REST and SOAP: when would you choose one, and when the other?

 ####[[↑]](#toc) <a name='databases'>Questions about Databases:</a>